juliangav/www.julian.is/site/content/articles/2017-10-11-dont-fight-the-notch.md

 Unless you're off on a remote island and you've dismissed all technology from your life (props for somehow making your way here), I’m sure that by now you’ve heard of the upcoming iPhone X and it’s edge-to-edge display.
 In their effort to make a true all-screen phone, Apple introduced a “notch” that takes up part of the screen, encapsulating the front camera and additional sensors.

-Pretty interesting from a technology standpoint, but I’ll cut to the chase: This directly affects how our websites get formatted on these devices — it’s a pretty big deal.
+Pretty interesting from a design standpoint, but I’ll cut to the chase: This directly affects how our websites get formatted on these devices — it’s a pretty big deal.

 <figure>
 	<img src="/assets/iphone-x-landscape-viewport-fit-default.jpg" alt="Default Website Formatting on iPhone X">